Products of primes in arithmetic progressions: Introduction

 Let us first note that when $k=1$, Linnik's problem can be formulated as asking for the smallest $L$ such that $E_1(Cq^{L})=\mathbb{Z}_q^{\times}$ for some constant $C$ and all large enough $q$.
 Linnik~\cite{Linnik1, Linnik2} first proved the existence of such constant $L$ and the best known exponent today is $L=5$ by a result of Xylouris~\cite{xylouris} (which is a slight improvement of an earlier result of Heath-Brown~\cite{Heath-Brown2}).

 Concerning the case $k=2$, Erd\H{o}s conjectured (see~\cite{Erdos}) that $E_2(q)=\mathbb{Z}_q^{\times}$ for all large enough primes $q$.
-This can be seen as a multiplicative analogue of the binary Goldbach conjecture and remains open even under the generalized Riemann hypothesis.
+This remains open even under the generalized Riemann hypothesis.
 In this paper we establish a ternary variant of Erd\H{o}s' conjecture: \begin{theorem} \begin{enumerate}[(i)] \item Let $q \in \mathbb{N}$ be cube-free and sufficiently large.
 Then

 \item Let $\varepsilon>0$ and let $q \in \mathbb{N}$ be sufficiently large in terms of $\varepsilon$.
 Then

 \end{enumerate} \end{theorem}

 Previously, Walker had shown in~\cite{walker} that $E_{48}(q)=\mathbb{Z}_q^{\times}$ and later in~\cite{Walker-PhD} that $E_{20}(q)=\mathbb{Z}_q^{\times}$.
 This was improved independently by Szab\'o~\cite{szabo} and Zhao~\cite{Zhao} to $E_6(q) = \mathbb{Z}_q^\times$ (Szab\'o~\cite{szabo} needed to assume that $q$ is prime), so we get significantly closer to the conjecture of Erd\H{o}s.